dobtco/wintersmith-knowledge-base/contents/articles/screendoor/your_form/building_your_form.md

 ![Marking original field as "Hidden".](../images/formbuilder_15.png)

-### What is the size limit for a file uploaded to a File field?
+### I want to add a File field to my form.
+What is the size limit for uploaded files?

 Files uploaded to Screendoor must be 50 MB or smaller.